 - Some entrants have non-related degrees, but may study a suitable postgraduate course.

-- Postgraduate courses accredited by the CIPS are available at Glasgow Caledonian, Heriot-Watt and Robert Gordon universities.
+- Postgraduate courses (SCQF Level 11) accredited by the CIPS are available at Glasgow Caledonian, Heriot-Watt and Robert Gordon universities.

 - You could enter a graduate training scheme where you would work towards professional qualifications from the CIPS.